Race in horror films

 Judith O'Dea and Duane Jones in Night of the Living Dead (1968).
 The casting of a black actor in the lead role of an American film that did not explicitly explore ethnicity is often considered notable for its time.

 Depictions of race in horror films have been the subject of commentary by fans and academics.
 Critics have discussed the representation of race in horror films in relation to the presence of racist ideas, stereotypes, and tropes within them.
 The horror genre has conversely also been used to explore social issues, including race, particularly following the popularization of social thrillers in the 2010s.

 Throughout the history of the horror film genre, especially in American-produced horror films, racial minorities have not received as much representation as white people, often being relegated to lesser roles.
-Often the people of color who get the least representation are Latinx, Native Americans, Pacific Islanders, and Asian people, with even less representation being given to female racial minorities.
 For most of the 20th century, minorities were often subject to tokenism, being frequently cast as supporting characters or villains.